liujie290/csc591-capstone/README.md

 Valid Congress Session Numbers:
 1 - 113 (I used Senate sessions 100 - 113 to complement the results obtained by cluster_igraph.py)

-Check for output in:
+Check for output in:<<br>
-Leading Eigenvector Senate Clusters folder: the clusters produced by the Leading Eigenvector algorithm on Senate sessions 100 - 113
+Leading Eigenvector Senate Clusters folder: the clusters produced by the Leading Eigenvector<br>
+algorithm on Senate sessions 100 - 113

 Walktrap Senate Clusters folder: the clusters produced by the Walktrap algorithm on Senate sessions 100 - 113